-In her petition, Chawla had claimed that the 5G
+In her petition, Chawla has claimed that the 5G

 rollout in India will harm public health, as the radiation that it emits will be “extremely harmful and injurious to the health and safety of the people”.

-In a statement, the actor had said she was not “against implementing technological advancements,” but added that while using wireless devices one is “in a constant dilemma” about “RF (radiofrequency) radiation from wire-free gadgets and network cell towers”.
+In a statement, the actor said she is not “against implementing technological advancements,” but added that while using wireless devices one is “in a constant dilemma” about “RF (radiofrequency) radiation from wire-free gadgets and network cell towers”.

 Business Standard has always strived hard to provide up-to-date information and commentary on developments that are of interest to you and have wider political and economic implications for the country and the world.
 Your encouragement and constant feedback on how to improve our offering have only made our resolve and commitment to these ideals stronger.
 Even during these difficult times arising out of Covid-19, we continue to remain committed to keeping you informed and updated with credible news, authoritative views and incisive commentary on topical issues of relevance.

 As we battle the economic impact of the pandemic, we need your support even more, so that we can continue to offer you more quality content.
 Our subscription model has seen an encouraging response from many of you, who have subscribed to our online content.
 More subscription to our online content can only help us achieve the goals of offering you even better and more relevant content.
 We believe in free, fair and credible journalism.
 Your support through more subscriptions can help us practise the journalism to which we are committed.